Ankeraout/sfr-wifi-tunnel/doc/swtp.md

 This way, if the DISC frame is received correctly, the other end will (silently) close the connection on its side.
 If the DISC frame was lost, then the TEST will time-out and the other end will end up closing the connection by itself.

 ### Periodic test
-If no frames were exchanged for an extended period of time, both ends will try to poll the other in order to check if it is still connected.
+If no frames were exchanged for an extended period of time, both ends will try to poll each other in order to check if the link is still up.
 This is done by sending a TEST frame, to which an ACK reply is expected.
-As some frames can be lost, both ends should ping the other at least 3 times before declaring a connection loss.
+As some frames can be lost, at least 3 attempts should be made before declaring a connection loss.

 The following chronogram shows how it is done: